baharbiazar/fraud_detection/overview.md

 ## Overview
 ### The Data

-> NOTE: This data is VERY sensitive!

-It is located in `data/data.zip`.

-***Do not share this data with anyone!
-Do not include the data file in your pull request!***

-You will be required to work on the project on campus.
+The data is confidential and can not be shared outside of Galvanize.
+The training data has 14337 rows and 44 features.
+The second part of the data comes from a live API that is utalized for predictions and is saved in the data base.

 ### Deliverables